Caregiver: The social psychology of caregiving

-These disagreements and misunderstandings, it has been argued, stem in part from caregivers concealing the demands of care.
+These disagreements and misunderstandings, it has been argued, stems in part from caregivers concealing the demands of care.
 Caregivers often conceal the demands of care in order to make the person receiving care feel more independent.
 But, this can result in the person receiving care feeling more independent than they are, and subsequently a range of misunderstandings.
 It has also been argued that caregivers concealing the burden of care may end up undermining their own identity, because they do not get the social recognition necessary to create a positive identity – their toil becomes invisible.
 This has been termed 'the caregiving bind,' namely, that caregivers concealing the demands of care to protect and support the identity of the care-receiver, may end up undermining their own caregiving identity.

 Economics

 The amount of caregiving which is done as unpaid work exceeds the amount done as work for hire.
 In the United States, for example, a 1997 study estimated the labor value of unpaid caregiving at US$196 billion, while the formal home health care work sector generated US$32 billion and nursing home care generated US$83 billion.
 The implication is that since so much personal investment is made in this sector, social programs to increase the efficiency and efficacy of caregivers would bring great benefit to society if they were easy to access and use.